jladan/apl-phy424-superconductivity/README.md

 - `src/lockin_7270.py`:
     A class to manage serial communications with the lockin-amplifier.
 - `src/sim922.py`:
-    A class to manage serial communicatins with the SIM922 thermodiode monitor
+    A class to manage serial communications with the SIM922 thermodiode monitor
 - `src/daq_example.py`:
     An example how to use the two classes to measure temperatures and voltages.